-A student must first initiate the conversation for a Directed Study with the appropriate faculty member.
-If agreeable, the faculty member then fills out the online Directed Study form available in the Faculty Portal.
-Once the form has gone through the approval process, the student will be notified if the contract was approved or disapproved.
-Directed Study contracts are filed by the Registrar as part of the student's permanent record.
-If the contract is approved, the student will be officially registered for the class.
+- 1. The student initiates the conversation for a Directed Study with the appropriate faculty member. - 2.
+If the Faculty member is agreeable to the Directed Study, the student then fills out a "Directed Study Student Request" form located in the Student Portal. - Once the "Directed Study Student Request" form is approved, the faculty supervisor will prepare a syllabus for the course and submit it, along with the online Directed Study form available in the Faculty Portal. - 4.
+Once the "Directed Study" form has gone through the approval process, the student will be notified if the contract was approved or disapproved.
+Directed Study contracts are filed by the Registrar as part of the student's permanent record. - 5.
+If the contract is approved, the student will be officially registered for the class and the course will begin.